coffeeandchocolate/GettingAndCleaningDataCourseProject/CodeBook.md

 The first two variables are fixed variables describing the subject-activity pair for the observation.

-**subject (character):** Unique ID number for each subject.
-Numbers are from 1-30.
-ID numbers are treated as characters rather than as numeric because they are categorical variables (i.e., it is nonsensical to calculate with them)
+**subject (factor):** Unique ID number for each subject.
+ID numbers are from 1-30.
+ID numbers are treated as factors rather than as numeric because they are categorical variables (i.e., it is nonsensical to calculate with them but you may want to use them to disaggregate analyses).

 **activity (factor):** Activity type.
 The six levels of this factor are: